ODLS1/Mlaem_Pre-Release/README.md

 Open a Linux Terminal and navigate to the directory where you unzipped the Mlaem ZIP file downloaded from GitHub.
 Type `./Mlaem_Linux_EGL_x86_64` to start Mlaem.

 ##### XWindows Protocol (GLX)
-Open a Linux Terminal and install the `glew` package (for managing the hardware interface to OpenGL).
-For example, on Ubuntu Linux use the command `sudo apt install libglew`.
+Open a Linux Terminal and install the `glew-dev` package (for managing the hardware interface to OpenGL).
+For example, on Ubuntu Linux use the command `sudo apt install libglew-dev`.
 Next, navigate to the directory where you unzipped the Mlaem ZIP file downloaded from GitHub.
 Type `./Mlaem_Linux_GLX_x86_64` to start Mlaem.

 ### User Tutorial
 The old (circa 1998) [user tutorial](Tutorial.pdf) is available to help users get started with Mlaem.
 However, please note that it is out-of-date and has not been updated for the modern GUI, which is still under development.